egekiratli/PHYS200/README.md

 # PHYS200 - Basics of Scientific Computation

-This repository contains the projects that I've made as a part of the PHYS200-Basics of Scientific Computation class during 2022-2023 Spring semester.
+This repository contains the projects that I've made as a part of the PHYS200-Basics of Scientific Computation course during 2022-2023 Spring semester.

 # Description of Projects